pbarnette16/whatsapp-pdf-bot/README.md

 - Professionals managing team schedules.
 - Individuals handling multiple events across different groups.

 By automating this process, the bot saves time, minimises errors, and enhances productivity.
+And helps to relieve the stress of overworked parents.

 ## System Overview
 The bot: